JoseSK999/floresta-docs/src/ch06-02-utreexonode-config-and-builder.md

 If one of `pow_fraud_proofs` or `assume_utreexo` is set, the `backfill` option enables background and full validation of the chain, which is recommended for security since the node skipped the IBD.

 For block filters, `filter_start_height` helps optimize downloads by starting from a specific height rather than the chain’s beginning.
 In relation to networking, `user_agent` allows nodes to customize their identifier when advertising to peers.
+Also, `allow_v1_fallback` is used for specifying if our node should use the version 1 P2P transport protocol as a fallback if we encounter a problem when connecting via the [version 2 transport](https://github.com/bitcoin/bips/blob/master/bip-0324.mediawiki).

-Lastly, `allow_v1_fallback` is used for specifying if our node should use the version 1 P2P transport protocol as a fallback if we encounter a problem when connecting via the [version 2 transport](https://github.com/bitcoin/bips/blob/master/bip-0324.mediawiki).
+Lastly, if `disable_dns_seeds` is set, our node will not perform any DNS seed lookups to find peers.
+Instead, it will use hardcoded peer addresses, found at the `floresta-wire` [seeds subdirectory](https://github.com/vinteumorg/Floresta/tree/master/crates/floresta-wire/src/p2p_wire/seeds).

 This flexible configuration ensures adaptability for various use cases and security levels, from development to production.